sidzan/swift-cloud/README.md

 ---

 ## 🌱 Looking to seed ?
-Run the following command to install all necessary dependencies:
+Run the following command to seed the corns:
 ```bash
 npm run seed
 ```